apache/drill/README.md

 ## Developers

 Please read [Environment.md](docs/dev/Environment.md) for setting up and running Apache Drill.
-For complete developer documentation see [DevDocs.md](docs/dev/DevDocs.md) and also use slack channel for discussions.
+For complete developer documentation see [DevDocs.md](docs/dev/DevDocs.md)

 ## More Information
 Please see the [Apache Drill Website](http://drill.apache.org/) or the [Apache Drill Documentation](http://drill.apache.org/docs/) for more information including: